 Relative to other income sources, private pensions contribute the smallest share of income across the income distribution.
-In addition, pension income is skewed towards higher income households and contributes little to nothing to the resources at the lower end of the distribution.
-The share of income from pensions in the top decile increased from 2.5 percent in 2011 to 4.6 percent in 2023.
-This gap between the poorest deciles and wealthiest deciles shows the disparities in the ability to save across the income distribution, which is linked to differences in access to employment and income from work.
+Additionally, pension income is skewed towards higher-income households and contributes little to nothing to the resources at the lower end of the distribution.
+The share of income from pensions in the top decile increased from 2.5 per cent in 2011 to 4.6 per cent in 2023.
+This gap between the poorest and wealthiest deciles highlights the disparities in the ability to save across the income distribution, which is linked to differences in access to employment and income from work.

 In summary, the composition of income has remained largely unchanged over the 2011-2023 period.
-Poor households are heavily-and increasingly-reliant on grants, while households at the top of the income distribution rely on earnings from labour.
-Since pensions are mainly derived from labour income, low employment rates and weak access to income from work amongst the poorest households undermines their ability to save and renders them reliant on the state for income support during old age.
+Poor households are heavily-and increasingly-reliant on grants, while households at the top of the income distribution depend on earnings from labour.
+Since pensions are primarily derived from labour income, low employment rates and limited access to income from work among the poorest households undermine their ability to save, rendering them reliant on the state for income support during old age.

-South Africa's social security system does not have provisions for those outside formal employment, and informal sector workers cannot afford to contribute to pension systems.
-Therefore, most of these workers retire without any source of income, facing poverty and destitution in old age (ILO, 2022).
+South Africa's social security system does not provide for those outside formal employment, and informal sector workers cannot afford to contribute to pension systems.
+Consequently, most of these workers retire without any source of income, facing poverty and destitution in old age (ILO, 2022).
 Retirement policies should target poor households by integrating them into pension systems.
-For example, government can provide incentives for poor households to save; subsidize pension contributions of low wage earners; incentivize workers in the informal sector, the self-employed or atypical workers to save for retirement; or create flexible retirement savings options tailored for irregular income earners.
-While achieving inclusive retirement reform in South Africa is important to ensure that all households have the opportunity to make long-term retirement savings, and in turn, relieve pressure on the fiscus by reducing government spending on the old age grant, the effectiveness of such reform is constrained by the extent to which the economy creates jobs.
+For example, the government can provide incentives for poor households to save; subsidise pension contributions for low-wage earners; encourage workers in the informal sector, the self-employed, or atypical workers to save for retirement; or create flexible retirement savings options tailored for irregular income earners.
+While achieving inclusive retirement reform in South Africa is crucial to ensure that all households have the opportunity to make long-term retirement savings-and, in turn, relieve pressure on the fiscus by reducing government spending on the old age grant-the effectiveness of such reform is constrained by the extent to which the economy creates jobs.